saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 She'd spent the previous weekend preparing a presentation titled "AI Agent Pilot Program - 6 Month Review."
 As she connected her laptop to the boardroom screen, she knew the 23 slides of carefully worded explanations wouldn't matter.
 The numbers spoke for themselves, and they were bad.

-The CEO opened the meeting without preamble.
+Dr. Arun Raj opened the meeting without preamble.
+Echo's Board Chair had spent fifteen years as a practicing cardiologist before moving into health IT leadership, then served as CEO for a decade before transitioning to the board.
+He had a gift for asking questions that cut through technical complexity to the heart of operational reality.
 "Sarah, you've been CTO for six years.
 Echo's data infrastructure has won awards.
 We've invested aggressively in analytics, data lakes, governance.
 Now we're investing in AI agents—$2 million over six months on three pilot programs.
 Walk us through where we are."

 Sarah advanced to slide 3: "Pilot Summary."